mauleb/react-form/README.md

 This callback function will be called anytime a form value changes.

-`formValid`: true or false based on all of the nested inputs `error` prop `values`: All form values structured based on wrapped input names.
+`formValid`: true or false based on all of the nested inputs' `error` props.
+`values`: All form values; structure is based on the value of nested inputs' `name` props.

-An example of what this might look like can be seen above
+An example of what this might look like can be seen in the `onSubmit` section.

 ## Contributors